Skip to main content

 How to Reduce Token Usage and Prevent Rate Limits

-The most effective way to avoid rate limits is to reduce the number of tokens your Claude Code sessions consume per interaction.
-This is not about using Claude Code less — it is about using it more efficiently so that each interaction delivers maximum value for minimum token cost.
-The following strategies can reduce your effective token consumption by 30–60% without sacrificing output quality, and the most impactful ones take less than five minutes to implement.
+The most effective way to avoid rate limits is to reduce the amount of irrelevant context your Claude Code sessions carry per interaction.
+This is not about using Claude Code less; it is about making each request tighter, easier to verify, and less likely to fan out into unnecessary tool work.

 Batch related requests into single prompts.
 Every new prompt carries the full conversation context, so five small questions cost far more tokens than one comprehensive request.
 Instead of asking "What does function X do?" followed by "What does function Y do?" followed by "How do X and Y interact?", combine them: "Explain functions X and Y and how they interact, including any shared state or dependencies."
 This reduces the number of API calls from three to one and eliminates the redundant context transmission that occurs with each separate prompt.